Bob Vila’s 10 “Must Do” Projects for June

 6. Add New House Numbers

 Stylish house numbers are an important component of a facade’s curb appeal, but their main function remains one of practicality and safety.
-In an emergency, first responders may need to rely on house numbers to pinpoint your home, so be sure yours are big, bold, and legible from the street.
-Before settling on the size of your new house numbers, stand at the street, face your house, and try to read the numbers.
-If they’re not immediately legible, increase the size so your house will be easier to identify in an emergency.
+In an emergency, first responders rely on house numbers to locate your home, so be sure your digits are big, bold, and can be seen from the street.
+These modern floating numbers from Reavor are 5 inches high, rustproof, and will make your location easy to identify in an emergency.

-Undoubtedly, the best time to refinish the floors is before you even move in.
-But if you’re past that point, it’s also a good project to tackle in fair weather, when you can open the windows to help ventilate the room.
+The best time to refinish the floors is before you even move in.
+If you’re past that point, at least tackle the project in fair weather, when you can open the windows to help ventilate the room.
 Simply move furniture and fixtures into a garage, screened porch, or covered patio until the finish has set.
-You can even try to time your renovation project to coincide with your vacation plans.
-A few days away, and your floors will once again be ready to walk on when you return.
+If you’re really organized, you can try to time your renovation project to take place just before you leave on vacation.
+After a few days, your floors will once again be ready to walk on when you return.

 8. Build a Fire Pit

 There’s nothing quite like gathering the family around a backyard fire on a warm summer night.
-If you don’t have a fire pit of your own, making one is a simple affair.
-First, contact your local government to find out if there are any restrictions in your area, then set to work designing yours.
-Be sure to ask for help from a local home center when choosing stones or bricks for your fire pit, because not all materials can withstand high heat.
+If you don’t already have a fire pit, building one is a simple undertaking.
+Your first order of business is to contact your local government and find out what the regulations are in your area.
+Then, be sure to consult experts at your local home center or masonry retailer when choosing stones or bricks for your fire pit—not all materials can withstand high heat.
+(Would you rather buy than DIY?
+Consider the Solo Stove Bonfire 2.0, which received rave reviews from our product tester.)

 9. Pare Down

-Summer is the perfect time to simplify your life—and home.
 Keep your dwelling quarters bright and breezy by removing junk that’s been weighing you down.
-Pick one or two modest goals, like arranging a disorderly box of photographs into an album, or carting last summer’s reading materials to a used-book shop or donation center.
+Pick one or two easily achievable goals, like arranging a disorderly box of photographs into a photo album, or carting last summer’s reading materials to a used-book shop or donation center.

 10. Dress Up the Porch